Your Starter Guide to Refinishing Hardwood Floors

 Lastly, be prudent enough to learn about you want to have done.
-This way you can properly evaluate your contactor before, during and after the process.
+This way you can properly evaluate your contractor before, during, and after the process.
 You don’t have to become an expert on flooring, but you should know enough about the process that you can determine if it was completed properly.
 You’re already a step ahead by reading this article.

 Tip 3: Leave Your Home During a Refinish.